Truck Accidents Caused by Mechanical Defects in Houston

 To prevent these types of accidents from occurring, highway patrol is always on the lookout for trucks that may be unsafe, both on the road and when trucks stop at the scales.
 Truckers are issued tickets if highway patrol discovers mechanical defects that could lead to serious accidents.
 Truckers are required to report the problem to their employer so that the necessary repairs can be made.
 Unfortunately, since stopping for repairs can take up valuable time, many truckers ignore these warnings.
 Listed below are some of the most common mechanical defects that can lead to truck accidents.

-Tire blowouts are a common cause of motor vehicle collisions.
+Truck tire blowout accidents are a common cause of motor vehicle collisions.
 Due to the size of 18-wheelers, tires can wear out more quickly.
 They require constant monitoring and frequent rotation and replacement.
 When tires begin to "bald" and lose their tread or tire pressure gets too low, serious accidents can occur.
 Although truckers are often warned at scales to fix defects such as tire problems, sometimes these warnings are ignored.
+This type of case would require a truck tire blowout accident lawyer to help you seek just compensation.

 It takes a large truck much longer to brake than it does a passenger vehicle.
 Truck brakes must be kept in pristine condition to ensure safe operation on roads and highways.
 Things like brake fluid and brake pads must be constantly monitored and replaced at consistent intervals.
 If this does not occur, brake failure can result in serious collisions.

 Head, Tail and Side Light Outage

 Truckers can be cited with traffic tickets for tail, head or even side lighting being out.
 These lights are crucial for the safe operation of motor vehicles at night and even on certain stretches of highway during the day.

 Rear Guard Failure